 ¼ cup + 2 tablespoons coconut flour (like this)

 ½ teaspoon sea salt

 2 tablespoons homemade simple syrup (maple syrup or honey would work too)

-2/3 cup + 2 tablespoons milk (I used non-enriched rice milk)
+2/3 cup + 2 tablespoons milk of choice (I use non-enriched rice milk or homemade coconut milk )

 2 tablespoons salted melted butter, plus more for topping pancakes